Alden J. Blethen: Seattle Daily Times

 In 1896 with others, he purchased the Seattle Daily Times, a four-page daily newspaper with a readership of around 4,000, and succeeded in turning it into a large newspaper, attaining much power and prestige in the Seattle community.

 Death

 At the time of his death, Seattle magazine The Town Crier wrote that "he was an editor whose personality pervaded the medium which he controlled."

-After his death in Seattle, the newspaper stayed in the family: Alden J. Blethen (1896–1915); Clarance Brettun Blethen (1915–1941); William Kingsley Blethen (1949–1967); John Alden "Jack" Blethen (1967–1982); Frank A. Blethen (1945–present).
+Alden J. Blethen served as publisher of what is now The Seattle Times from 1896 until his death in 1915, and was succeeded by his son Clarance Brettun Blethen in this capacity.
+Publishing the newspaper remains in the Blethen family: Clarance published it from 1915 to 1941; his son, William Kingsley Blethen, published it from 1949 to 1967; William's brother, John Alden "Jack" Blethen, published it from 1967 to 1982); William and Jack's nephew Frank A. Blethen published the newspaper from 1985 until 2025; and Frank's son Ryan Blethen has published the paper since 2026.
 Clarance had sold 49.5% of the company's voting shares to Knight Ridder in 1929.
 McClatchy now owns the stake.